2020 SPRING ALL HEISEY BENEFIT AUCTION

-I want to publicly thank, on behalf of the HCA Board of Directors and Staff, the fifty four volunteers who worked with us starting in January unpacking, identifying, cataloging, and repacking the glass and then working for three straight days until the auction was concluded.
+On behalf of the HCA Board of Directors and Staff, I would like to thank all the volunteers who worked, starting in January, unpacking, identifying, cataloging, and repacking the glass and then working for three straight days until the auction was concluded.
 You make this event a success and HCA’s largest fundraiser.

-I would like to give special thanks: to Walter Ludwig who helped from start to finish lending his time and Heisey expertise whenever asked: Dan Kilgore and his crew who ran the holdback area – a most difficult job: and to long time clerk Karen Taylo who ran the office and auction software program; and lastly to the Dayton and Buckeye Study Club members who worked tirelessly from January to April to make this a success.
-We would not have an auction without their help.
+Special thanks to Walter Ludwig who graciously lent his time and Heisey expertise whenever asked; Dan Kilgore and his crew who ran the holdback area – a most difficult job; Jack Burriss who helps coordinate the event: and to Karen Taylo and Christa Myers, who performed clerking duties; and lastly to the Dayton and Buckeye Study Club members who worked tirelessly from January to April to make the auction a success.

-Finally, I would like to thank all the consignors who consigned and donated glass to HCA and to all the auction attendees and absentee bidders who purchased that wonderful Heisey Glass.
+Also, thank you to all the consignors who consigned and donated glass to HCA and to all the auction attendees and absentee bidders who purchased that wonderful Heisey Glass.